zapier/zapier-platform/packages/cli/README.md

 What makes `z.dehydrateFile` different from `z.dehydrate` has to do with efficiency and when Zapier chooses to hydrate data.
 Knowing which pointers give us back files helps us delay downloading files until its absolutely necessary.
 A good example is users creating Zaps in the Zap Editor.
 If a pointer is made by `z.dehydrate`, the Zap Editor will hydrate the data immediately after pulling in samples.
 This allows users to map fields from the hydrated data into the subsequent steps of the Zap.
 If, however, the pointer is made by `z.dehydrateFile`, the Zap Editor will wait to hydrate the file.
 There's nothing in binary file data for users to map in the subsequent steps.

 > `z.dehydrateFile(func, inputData)` is new in v7.3.0.
 We used to recommend to use `z.dehydrate(func, inputData)` for files, but it's not the case anymore.
-Please change it to `z.dehydrateFile(func, inputData)` for a better user expereience.
+Please change it to `z.dehydrateFile(func, inputData)` for a better user experience.

 ## Stashing Files